-AYURVEDA has a Unique understanding of Skin Care.
+Ayurveda has a Unique understanding of Skin Care.
 Though the overall function of the skin remains the same, different body types have inherent characteristics of their Skin.
-The characteristics like color, thickness, texture, hydration, moisture, suppleness, and temperature, varies with varying Dosha Types.
+The characteristics like color, thickness, texture, hydration, moisture, suppleness, and temperature, vary with varying Dosha Types.
 The concurrent conditions of the three Doshas and the weather also influence the characteristics of the Skin.

 Whether the skin is being influenced by the Body Type (prakrit awastha – physiological stage) or the predominance of a Dosha (vikrit awastha – pathological stage) at a particular time, the skin shows different characteristics as per Dosha Predominance.

-2. Pitta Skin: Pitta predominant skin tends to be fair, sensitive, soft and warm to the touch, and of medium thickness.
+2. Pitta Skin: Pitta's predominant skin tends to be fair, sensitive, soft, and warm to the touch, and of medium thickness.
 Pitta skin types are more prone to discoloration, pimples, freckles, and moles.
-The skin is sun sensitive and may flare up with rashes, boils, or sunburn with prolonged exposure to sun.
+The skin is sun sensitive and may flare up with rashes, boils, or sunburn with prolonged exposure to the sun.

-3. Kapha Skin: Kapha predominant skin tends to be oily, thick, pale, soft and cool and often tans easily.
+3. Kapha Skin: Kapha predominant skin tends to be oily, thick, pale, soft, and cool and often tans easily.
 Kapha skin tends to age at a slower rate and wrinkles less than the other two types.
-Kapha skin types may have to struggle with a dull complexion, enlarged pores, excessive oil, blackheads, and moist types of eczema.
+Kapha skin types may have to struggle with a dull complexion, enlarged pores, excessive oil, blackheads, and most types of eczema.

 Comments will be approved before showing up.